Dialogue Counseling

 Approaches

-I approach counseling primarily from an Existential orientation, while also integrating principles from Pyschodynamic counseling, Motivational Interviewing, and Family Systems therapy.
+I approach counseling primarily from an Existential orientation, while also integrating principles from Pyschodynamic counseling, Motivational Interviewing, and Humanistic psychotherapy.
 I believe that by developing an understanding of where strong or uncomfortable emotions come from, linking past and present experiences, and approaching individuals without judgment can create a clearer path towards meaningful change.

 • A collaborative, person-centered approach designed to strengthen motivation and commitment to change by exploring and resolving ambivalence.
 MI is an evidence-based method that employs specific communication techniques—including open questions, affirmations, reflective listening, and summaries—to elicit arguments for change.
 Central to MI is the spirit of partnership, acceptance, compassion, and evocation, creating a non-confrontational environment where people discover their intrinsic motivation for positive behavioral change.